Woojexo/mewbot-autocatcher/README.md

 ## Auto catch
 The Main Bot is able to catch a pokemon either as soon as it spawns or with a given delay across all configured servers.

+## Authentication
+When enabled the Online Interface will ask any user that attempts to visit it for a username and password to be used in Basic Authentication.

 By RussianWaffles
 -----